 It’s a comforting dish full if flavor from tender pork and mildly spiced with a touch of oregano, cumin and garlic powder.

 It’s so easy to make good homemade posole with the right ingredients.
-You can use either canned homily or dried homily in this Posole Recipe.
-I had trouble finding dried homily when it was time to make this recipe at home so I brainstormed a way to make it with canned instead!
+You can use either canned hominy or dried hominy in this Posole Recipe.
+I had trouble finding dried hominy when it was time to make this recipe at home so I brainstormed a way to make it with canned instead!

 Both methods turned out well.
 While I’m sure a Posole purist might scoff at the idea of using canned kernels, I thought the flavor was very similar to the batch I tasted made with fresh.
-You don’t want to miss out on this delicious recipe just because you can’t find dried homily nearby!
+You don’t want to miss out on this delicious recipe just because you can’t find dried hominy nearby!

-If you’re using dried homily, start by simmering the dried corn in water until the kernels are soft and open.
+If you’re using dried hominy, start by simmering the dried corn in water until the kernels are soft and open.
 This took about 45 minutes for us.
 You then add olive oil, cubed pork shoulder, salt and spices and let the whole thing simmer for an hour.

 To make this recipe with canned hominy, you can skip the step of simmering the kernels separately.
-Since canned homily is already cooked, simply add all the ingredients to boiling water and simmer for an hour or until the pork is tender and flavors are well combined.
+Since canned hominy is already cooked, simply add all the ingredients to boiling water and simmer for an hour or until the pork is tender and flavors are well combined.

 Jim was right when he said good posole doesn’t need much spice.
-Simmering the pork and homily together results in a rich, thick stew where the pork and corn flavors really shine through.
+Simmering the pork and hominy together results in a rich, thick stew where the pork and corn flavors really shine through.

 This recipe includes a tablespoon of cumin but be careful not to add more than that.
 (Definitely, don’t measure over the pot!)
 Too much cumin will completely overpower the pork and corn and ruin the flavor balance of this dish.